Czech municipal election will test government popularity amid cost of living crisis

 Most recently Prague politics has been rocked by the so-called “Dozimetr” affair which exposed a kickback scheme at the Prague Transportation Company and involved Mayors' politicians and sponsors.
 The scandal has also been linked to politicians from other parties, including ANO’s parliamentary spokesperson Jana Mrackova Vildumetzova, who has since resigned, and TOP 09’s MEP and Prague leader Jiri Pospisil.

 The affair has also led to cabinet reshuffles and resignations inside the Mayors party, and ANO instigated a vote of no confidence over the appointment of Petr Mlejnek to head the foreign intelligence agency by Mayors Minister of Interior Vit Rakusan.
-Mlejnek, who had also been linked to the scandal, resigned just before the vote.
+Mlejnek, who had also been linked to the scandal's actors, resigned just before the vote.

 The Dozimetr investigation began after a Praha Sobe politician contacted police.
 Its leader Jan Cizinsky recently said his party wants to see all Dozimetr actors cut off from influence in Prague. and this weekend will show which parties have been damaged by the scandal.